tombensve/APS/README.md

 I was contacted by someone who had seen this repo and asked about APSRuntime as used in unit tests to deploy and run services.
 Since APSRuntime is a bit bound to APS I decided to break it out into a separate repo that has no dependencies on APS: [OSGishTestRunner](https://github.com/tombensve/OSGishTestRunner).
 DO NOTE that this is very basic OSGi only!!
 No declarative services, etc, just basic Bundle and events.

-Lots of fun ideas, too little time ...
+Lots of fun ideas, too little time, and to be honest when there is good sunny weather I rather be out walking and then destroy it with a beer at a nice outdoor bar.

+Rainy weekends with nothing better to do is what mostly drives this project forward.

 Tommy